Sample video below!

 How does the contest work?

-Your chapter will receive one entry for each 30-second video you submit.
-For example, if you submit (5) individual 30 second videos (participants could be the director, a volunteer, two youth, one parent, etc.) you would get five contest entry slips with your chapter's name on it.
+- Your chapter will receive one entry for each 30-second video submitted.
+For example, if a chapter submits five different 30-second videos (participants could be the director, a volunteer, two youth, one parent, etc.) the chapter gets five contest entries included.

 How do we submit our videos?

-To submit your videos, please either email them to Amy directly with the subject line reading "Trips for Kids (your chapter's name) Contest Video" OR you can choose to create and upload your video(s) to an individual folder on Google Drive or Dropbox and share them with Amy.
-Make sure to title your folder at "Trips for Kids (your chapter's name) Contest Video".
-Two entry names will be drawn on June 1 and will be notified directly after to determine prize preference.
+Submit your individual video(s) either as an email attachment, sent directly to Amy with the subject: "Trips for Kids (your chapter's name) Contest Video" OR upload your video(s) to an individual folder on Google Drive or Dropbox and share the folder with Amy.
+Please title your folder: "Trips for Kids (your chapter's name) Contest Video."
+All entries must be received by Saturday, June 30.
+Two entry names will be drawn on July 1 and the winners will be notified after to determine prize preference.

-For each video you submit, we will need a basic description about the video.
-For example, if you send in a a video, make sure to include the person's name who is being filmed along with their association to the chapter.
-"This is Amy Carver, she is the chapter and marketing support manager with Trips for Kids and has been with our program for seven months."
+For each video you submit, please include the in the body of your email, a basic description about the video.
+This should include the main subject’s name (names can be tricky, so please triple check the spelling) and his/her association to the chapter.
+For example: "This is Amy Carver, she is the chapter and marketing support manager with Trips for Kids and has been with our program for seven months."

 How do I create the best presentation?